Final expense insurance is for those of you who are looking for smaller policies to cover final expenses.

 In fact, 73% of consumers had outstanding debt when they were reported as dead, according to a December 2016 study provided to Credit.com by credit bureau Experian.

-These top 5 final expense life insurance companies all have stellar products which are affordable for most budgets.
+These top 5 final expense life insurance companies all have stellar products that are affordable for most budgets.

 Not to mention the fact that none of these products require a medical exam.